MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

     Only need to run each once to save data to pickle files.

-    Three pickle files are saved:
-    issue_links.p is a list of url strings for all magazine issues story_links.p is a list of url strings for all stories in the magazine stories.p is an object containing story content and metadata for all stories
+    Three pickle files are saved (with the suggested names): issue_links.p is a list of url strings for all magazine issues story_links.p is a list of url strings for all stories in the magazine stories.p is an object containing story content and metadata for all stories